klis87/redux-requests/README.md

 - sending multiple requests in one action - `{ type: FETCH_BOOKS_AND_AUTHORS, request: [{ url: '/books' }, { url: '/authors}'] }`
 will send two requests and wrap them in `Promise.all`
-- flexibility - you can use "auto mode" `watchRequests` (see basic example), or much more flexible `sendRequest` (see advanced example), or... you could access your request instance with `yield getRequestInstance()`
+- flexibility - you can use "auto mode" `watchRequests` (see basic example), or much more flexible `sendRequest` (see advanced example), or... you could even access your request instance with `yield getRequestInstance()`
 - support for Axios and Fetch API - additional clients will be added in the future, you could also write your own client integration as `driver` - see `./src/drivers` for examples
 - compatible with `Redux-Act` and `Redux-Actions` libraries - see redux-act example